bionik/stlviewer/README.md

 # stlviewer
 A three.js STL viewer

-Install a build of Three.js in js/ directory.
+Install a build of Three.js in root directory.